The Monkey Run

 They are lightweight and nimble; handy when you have to push it up the odd mountain here and there.
 They even have an expedition-ready luggage rack over the rear wheel which can easily hold your wallet and maybe your keys.
 In summary: completely unsuitable and therefore perfect for old school adventure.

 The unroute is a simple and highly effective adventuring format, nay, a philosophy.
 Everything between the start and finish line is entirely up to you.
 Dictating a route to be blindly followed would suck the adventure from your soul.
-So pick one of these countries, ditch the maps and go forth and get hopelessly, gloriously lost:

-He went on a test run to Morocco in 2015 with his research wing man Buddy.
 They had no route, no idea if it would work and did bugger all planning.
 Buddy had a minor tantrum.
 Several tantrums actually.
 They froze their man-bosoms off at the top of mountain passes and ran out of water in the desert.
 But after unleashing the raw power of the 50cc adventure machine across a big bit of Morocco they agreed this was the start of something rather special and the Monkey Run was born.